 We took a mid-day break and got to enjoy the evening at the park.
 The night shows make the logistics of walking around this park a bit tricky but overall it was a much better day.

 Splash Mountain and Indiana Jones was probably our favorite.
-We got to experience Jungle Cruise at night, which is a totally different experience than during the day, and we also walked around Galaxy’s Edge during the fireworks.
+We got to experience Jungle Cruise at night, which is a totally different experience than during the day, and we also walked around Star Wars: Galaxy’s Edge during the fireworks.
+It was the best day and much better than our first day!

 We did skip Rise of the Resistance both days because we have done it during our days at Hollywood Studios and it takes a lot of time out of our day.
 It is an amazing attraction and if you haven’t done it I suggest planning it into your day.